syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/Docking-Events.md

 ## TabGroupCreated event

-The `TabGroupCreated` event will be occurs after creating a new document tab group.
-The `TabGroupCreatedEventArgs` provides following event data for the `TabGroupCreated` event of docking manager.
-We can customize appearance and behavior of document tab groups using tab group instance provided by the `TabGroupCreated` event.
+The [TabGroupCreated](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~TabGroupCreated_EV.html) event occurs after creating a new document tab group.
+The `TabGroupCreatedEventArgs` provides the following event data for the `TabGroupCreated` event of docking manager.
+You can customize the appearance and behavior of document tab groups using the tab group instance provided by the `TabGroupCreated `event.

-* CurrentTabGroup : Gets the current document tab group of tab item which trigger tab group creation.
+* CurrentTabGroup : Gets the current document tab group of tab item that triggers tab group creation.

-* PreviousTabGroup : Get the previous document tab group of tab item which trigger tab group creation.
+* PreviousTabGroup : Gets the previous document tab group of tab item that triggers tab group creation.

 * TabGroups : Gets the collections of document tab groups in docking manager.

-* TargetItem : Gets the target item which added as new document tab group.
+* TargetItem : Gets the target item added as a new document tab group.

 * Orientation : Gets the orientation of newly created document tab group.